next-book/cover/README.md

     disableIconsGeneration: false, // completely skips any icon generation, leaving only covers
-    disableIconColorDetection: false, // forces using book css to generate icon when themeColor not set sourceIcon?: string, // path to icon, might be png, svg... themeColor?: string // when set, used as icon background name?: string // app name used in meta and manifest, defaults to book meta title shortName?: string // similar
+    disableIconColorDetection: false, // forces using book css to generate icon when themeColor not set sourceIcon?: string, // path to icon, might be png, svg... themeColor?: string, // when set, used as icon background name?: string, // app name used in meta and manifest, defaults to book meta title shortName?: string, // similar
-    description?: string // similar
+    description?: string, // similar
     icons: { // supported platforms dict, allows specifying icon generation sizes and ratios by providing more comprehensive objects
       android: true,
       appleIcon: true,